Hugo-W/hugoweissbart.com/content/en/publication/Tezcan2023/index.md

 ---
-title: "Cortical Tracking of Surprisal during Continuous Speech Comprehension"
+title: "A tradeoff between acoustic and linguistic feature encoding in spoken language comprehension"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Filiz Tezcan
 - hugo
-- Katerina D. Kandylaki
-- Tobias Reichenback
+- Andrea E. Martin

 # Author notes (optional)
 #author_notes:
 #- "Equal contribution"
 #- "Equal contribution"

-date: "2020-01-01T00:00:00Z"
+date: "2023-07-07T00:00:00Z"
-doi: "10.1162/jocn_a_01467"
+doi: "10.7554/eLife.82386"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2017-01-01T00:00:00Z"